 Academics and Courses

+The Summer Study Abroad Program is an integral part of the Washburn University School of Law and is fully accredited by the American Bar Association.
+Other law schools have regularly approved transfer of credits.
+However, non-Washburn Law students should contact their present law schools before registration, in order to confirm transfer of credits.
 The Summer Study Abroad Program consists of two courses, each for 3 semester credit hours.
 Students must enroll in both courses.
 The courses are suitable for second or third year students.
-The class schedule shows the days classes meet, other tenatively planned activities, and final exam dates.
+The class schedule shows the days classes meet, other tentatively planned activities, and final exam dates.

-Courses for the 2014 program are:
+Courses for the 2016 program are:

-- Comparative and International Taxation Law
+- Comparative Legal Systems: Labor and Employment Law

-- Comparative Legal Systems: Constitutional Law
+Comparative Legal Systems: Comparative Constitutional Law

-Comparative Legal Systems: Constitutional Law
+Comparative Legal Systems: Labor and Employment Law